oschrenk/notes/rsync.md

 	rsync: connection unexpectedly closed (0 bytes received so far) [sender] rsync error: remote command not found (code 127) at io.c(454) [sender=2.6.9]

 Rsync was installed on both machines but somehow the solaris machine wasn't able find rsync in the given path.
-I guess this is its trying to sync over ssh, and when by doing so doesn't include the `/usr/local/bin` directory.
+I guess this is its trying to sync over ssh, and in doing doesn't include the `/usr/local/bin` directory in the `$PATH.

 Luckily you can pass the path of rsync as a parameter